• City Cat Companion

 I analyzed the pain points from the pre-arrival experience to view opportunities.

-Each of us designed our own version of the home screen as a paper prototype.
+Each of us designed our own version of the home screen and extracted the most effective overlapping ideas for our paper prototype card sort.

-Next, I led a 45 minute in-person card sort with cat owners, asking the user to arrange existing cards or create new ones for how they would envision a mobile home screen for this app.
+Next, I led in-person card sort with cat owners, asking the user to arrange existing cards or create new ones for how they would envision a mobile home screen for this app.

 From the final three different user configurations of the home screen, we finalized a reference layout of the mobile home screen to move into digital prototyping.